developer documentation

 &code_verifier=CODE_VERIFIER

-openidVerify user identity (required for login)
+openidverify user identity (required for login)

-profile:readRead basic profile information (username, ID)
+profile:readread basic profile info (username, id)

-profile:writeUpdate profile information
+profile:writeupdate profile information

-uploads:readView user's uploaded files
+uploads:readview the user's uploaded files

-uploads:writeUpload files on behalf of user
+uploads:writeupload files on behalf of the user

-pastes:readView user's pastes
+pastes:readview the user's pastes

-pastes:writeCreate pastes on behalf of user
+pastes:writecreate pastes on behalf of the user

-<a href="https://skunk.to/oauth/authorize?
+<a href="https://skunk.to/oauth/authorize?response_type=code

 &client_id=YOUR_CLIENT_ID